hyungccho/backbone_material/w7d2/backbone-router.md

 ## `routes`

-The `routes` hash of a router will map URLs with paramaters to functions in your router.
+The `routes` hash of a router will map URLs with parameters to functions in your router.
 Routes can contain parameters prefixed with colon, similar to symbols in rails.
 Check this out: